What is CTE?

 How do I start a CTE program?

 Whether journalism teachers have an existing publications program that falls under another content/department area or are starting a program from scratch, they may want or need to network with district and state CTE leadership, assess the program for career-related skills and research the requirements by state for teacher and program certification.
-For a step-by-step guide, click here.

-CTE | ETC resources
+CTE | ETC Resources

 CTE chair Laura Negri, CJE, presents information on the path to Adobe certification for you and your students.
 The session will highlight resources to prepare for testing.